 Measure thresholds can be reviewed in the Hospital QIP measurement specifications document throughout the measurement year.
 The Hospital QIP may consider adjusting thresholds mid-year based on provider feedback.
-However, post-payment disputes related to thresholds cannot be accommodated.
+However, post-payment disputes related to thresholds will not be considered.